RamCCTech/CPP_Advance_Assignments/Assignment6/Readme.md

 1. **Lambda Expression in Action:**
     - Define `std::string msg = "File error"`.
-    - Call the lambda expression `printFileNotFoundError` in the `Reader.cpp` file.
+    - Call the lambda expression `displayFileMissingError` in the `Reader.cpp` file.

 2. **Output to User:**
     - Use `std::cout` to output the string returned by the lambda expression.